CarMax Inc. (KMX) Shares Down Despite Recent Market Volatility

-CarMax Inc. (NYSE: KMX)’s stock price has decreased by -1.97 compared to its previous closing price of 58.48.
-Despite this, the company has experienced a -10.04% fall in its stock price over the last five trading sessions.
+CarMax Inc. (NYSE: KMX)’s stock price has decreased by -0.78 compared to its previous closing price of 56.73.
+Nevertheless, the company has seen a gain of 0.05% in its stock price over the last five trading days.
 Barron’s reported on 01/09/23 that Used-Car Dealers’ Stocks Attract Buying From Insiders

 Is It Worth Investing in CarMax Inc. (NYSE: KMX) Right Now?